perseusrealdeal/GeoLocationKit/README.md

 Using "Exact" with the Version field is strongly recommended.

-# Third-party software

-- [SwiftLint](https://github.com/realm/SwiftLint) / [0.31.0: Busy Laundromat](https://github.com/realm/SwiftLint/releases/tag/0.31.0) for macOS High Sierra

 # License MIT

-- All files from this repository is under license based on MIT
+All files from this repository is under license based on MIT.

+Copyright © 7531 Mikhail Zhigulin of Novosibirsk.

+- The year starts from the creation of the world according to a Slavic calendar.
+- September, the 1st of Slavic year.

-- Have a look at [LICENSE](/LICENSE) for details
+Have a look at [LICENSE](/LICENSE) for details.

 # Author

-`PerseusGeoLocationKit` was written at Novosibirsk by Mikhail Zhigulin i.e. me, mzhigulin@gmail.com.
+> `PerseusGeoLocationKit` was written at Novosibirsk by Mikhail Zhigulin i.e. me, mzhigulin@gmail.com.